Preemie Crochet Challenge 2020

 You can read about why this challenge means so much to us here

-Dont forget you can join our Community FaceBook group and share your makes from this challenge with us!
+Don’t forget you can join our Community FaceBook group and share your makes from this challenge or roundup with us!

-You can get daily notifications for the featured patterns in this event in several ways.
+You can get daily notifications for the featured patterns in any of our events in several ways.

-- Sign up to our newsletter by scrolling down to the bottom of the page and adding your email address if you missed the pop up box!
+- Sign up for our newsletter by scrolling down to the bottom of the page and adding your email address if you missed the pop-up box!

 - Like and follow our Facebook Page